The Truth About Sports Supplements

 Although its best to aim to get the majority of your daily protein from food, protein powders can be an easy, cost effective way to boost the protein content of a meal that may otherwise be lacking.
 Protein oats anyone?

 Whey protein isolate, or WPI, is the most common form of protein powder and is produced when almost all of the lactose, fat and casein is filtered from whole milk.
-WPI is a great quality source of protein, but it’s not suitable for anyone who’s looking to stay dairy free.
+WPI is a great quality source of protein, but it’s not suitable for anyone who’s looking to stay dairy-free or struggles with sensitivities to certain allergens.
 If this is you, you’ll be wanting a good quality vegan protein powder.

 The only problem is, many vegan protein powders contain an incomplete spectrum of amino acids.
 A protein lacking certain amino acids will be less effective at supporting muscle growth and recovery than something that provides the full spectrum of essential amino acids.
-This is why I generally recommend a high-quality pea protein powder, such as Clean Lean Protein by Nuzest, to ensure you’re getting the full spectrum of essential amino acids.
-That way you can be confident you’re not leaving any muscle gain or recovery on the table!
-And there you have it!
+This is why I generally recommend a high-quality pea protein powder (even though technically not a supplement), such as Clean Lean Protein by Nuzest, to ensure you’re getting the full spectrum of essential amino acids.
 This can be a very confusing topic, so hopefully this has answered some of your supplement questions.